MooseBoost/sinatra-fwitter-6-apis/README.md

 ## Overview

-APIs, or Application Programming Interfaces, allow us to programatically interact with other Applications.
+APIs, or Application Programming Interfaces, allow us to programmatically interact with other Applications.
 Ever see a live Twitter timeline on a different website?
 How about login to an app using your Facebook or Google account?
 All of this is possible because of APIs.

 Today, we'll be using the [Twilio](https://www.twilio.com/) API to allow our Fwitter users to text their status updates to a friend!